-This program is offered in cooperation with the internationally recognized School of International Arbitration, Queen Mary, University of London.
+This program is offered in cooperation with the School of International Arbitration, part of the Centre for Commercial Law Studies (CCLS) in the School of Law at Queen Mary, University of London.
 The school was established in 1985 to promote advanced teaching and research in the law and practice affecting international arbitration.
 Today the school is widely acknowledged as the leading teaching and research center on international arbitration in the world.

-Hamline University School of Law is ranked third in the nation in dispute resolution by U.S. News and World Report, (2013 Edition).
+Hamline University School of Law is ranked fourth in the nation in dispute resolution by U.S. News and World Report, (2014 Edition).

 Arbitration -- no longer a specialty process -- is a core feature of the global rule of law and of the domestic litigation of civil disputes in the United States.
 Long heralded by the U.S. Supreme Court as the primary alternative to judicial litigation, arbitration achieves adjudicatory justice either where the courts have failed or do not exist.
 Arbitration has a universal standing in all areas of civil disputes -- from contract and commercial claims to consumer transactions and employment relationships and even including civil rights.
 It also has become an effective mechanism for the resolution of trade policy and regulatory law disputes between governments and between governments and private individuals.
 Arbitration is the focal point of dispute resolution in the NAFTA and WTO.
 It has addressed commercial liability in the context of political and economic competition more effectively than any other trial mechanism or dispute settlement process.

-Practitioners and legal educators agree that a comprehensive professional exposure to arbitration is necessary to engage in cutting-edge and high quality law practice.
+As businesses, both large and small, become increasingly more global, a comprehensive professional exposure to international arbitration has become necessary to the high quality, cutting edge practice of law.
 The Certificate Program in Global Arbitration Law and Practice is both innovative and thorough.
 It consists of a four-week curriculum of intensive courses, all taught by prominent members of the transborder arbitration bar and academic leaders in the area.
 London, home to an array of international law firms and the prestigious London Court of International Arbitration (LCIA), provides unparalleled opportunities for interaction with the world's leading commercial arbitrators and arbitration advocates.

 Bringing together a diverse group of law students and young lawyers from the U.S., Europe, and Asia, this six-credit program provides a systematic and comprehensive exposure to international commercial arbitration.
 It allows students to expand their remedial and ADR horizons beyond the framework of structured negotiations or the limitations of national law and court procedure.